Atmaware/monorepo/self-hosting/GUIDE.md

 ![Tunnels Config](../docs/guides/images/cloudflare-tunnel.png)

-Omnivore is no way affiliated with Cloudflare, it is just the method to which the person writing this guide used, and found pretty painless overall.
+Ruminer is no way affiliated with Cloudflare, it is just the method to which the person writing this guide used, and found pretty painless overall.

 [Read More](https://www.cloudflare.com/products/tunnel/)